Critical Question

 Design Process

-Over the course of my last semester in school I wanted to revisit and learn how to use the laser cutter.
 I designed my first card "woodland walk" as a test to see whether I could use the laser cutter to its fullest extent.

 (NB: Subject to change)